 - Ms. Mary H. Kujawski Roberts, 1988–1991 (formerly of the Krannert Art Museum at the University of Illinois)

 - Dr. Fred Woodard, Acting Director, 1987–1988

 - Dr. Robert Hobbs, 1983–1986 (former associate professor at Cornell University and former Chief Curator of the Tehran Museum of Contemporary Art in Iran).

 - Dr. Bruce W. Chambers, 1980–1983 (former Chief Curator of the Memorial Art Gallery in Rochester, New York)

-- Ms. Jan K. Muhlert, 1975–1979 (formerly a curator at the Smithsonian Institution, former director of the Amon Carter Museum in Fort Worth, Texas, and current Director of the Palmer Museum of Art at Pennsylvania State University)
+- Ms. Jan K. Muhlert, 1975–1979 (formerly a curator at the Smithsonian Institution, former Director of the Amon Carter Museum in Fort Worth, Texas, and former Director of the Palmer Museum of Art at Pennsylvania State University)